vk-429/C-Assignments/README.md

 # C++ Assignments

-This Repository is Contained of Questions solved by Vivek Kumar in C++ Language during the course 'A Job Ready Bootcamp in C++, DSA and IOT'
+This Repository is Contained of Problems solved by Vivek Kumar in C++ Language during the course 'A Job Ready Bootcamp in C++, DSA and IOT'